 Please note that the maximum deduction you are allowed is restricted to ₹ 150,000; however, there is no minimum limit.
 Now let’s see who is an eligible assessee and which investments qualify as eligible investments.

 The benefit of deduction under section 80C is available only to an individual or HUF.
 This means that Companies or Limited Liability Partnerships or any Association of Persons/ Body of Individuals cannot claim deduction under this section.

-These are the investments which are eligible for deduction under section 80 C-
+These are the investments that are eligible for deduction under section 80 C-